Cis-Sutlej states: Post-1809

 The name continued to be applied to this division until 1862, when—owing to Ferozepore having been transferred to Lahore Division and a part of Thanesar to Delhi Division—it ceased to be appropriate.
 The remaining tract became known as the Ambala Division.
 The princely states of Patiala, Jind, and Nabha were appointed a separate political agency in 1901.
 Excluding Bahawalpur (for which there was no political agent) and Chamba, the other states were grouped under the commissioners of Jullunder and Delhi, and the superintendent of the Simla Hill States.
 All native states, except Kaithal, would join PEPSU after India's independence.

+Role of women in the cis-Sutlej states

+The cis-Sutlej states had many powerful and influential women in their administrations.
+Lepel Griffin remarked that the Phulkian chiefs excluded women from positions of power due to "... suspicion that they [women] were able to use it far more wisely than themselves [men]".
+Some examples of such women are: